Easton, Washington

 Easton is an unincorporated community and census-designated place (CDP) in Kittitas County, Washington, United States.
 The population was 478 at the 2010 census.
+Easton is the annual site of the start/finish line for the Cascade Crest 100-mile ultra-running race.

 History

 Easton was platted in 1902.
 It was given its name by the Northern Pacific Railway due its location near the east end of the Stampede Tunnel through the Cascade Range.